satiracode/owasp-junior-appsec/Secure Coding Principles ENG.md

         });
 ```

-If our goal is to passively block such data then machine learning models do a good job at this.
-Very good one at detecting injection attempts is **Naive Bayes**.
+If our goal is to passively block such data, machine learning models like **Naive Bayes** do a good job detecting injection attempts.

 ### NoSQL Injection